ArmDeveloperEcosystem/ecosystem-dashboard-for-arm/content/opensource_packages/sysdig.md

 ---
 name: Sysdig
 category: Monitoring/Observability
 description: Sysdig is a system monitoring and troubleshooting tool that offers real-time visibility into Linux and container environments.
-It’s used for analyzing performance, detecting anomalies, and enhancing security.
+It is used to analyze performance, detect anomalies, and improve security across cloud-native infrastructures.
 download_url: https://github.com/draios/sysdig/releases
 works_on_arm: true
 supported_minimum_version: